GregHarris90/Responsive-Portfolio/README.md

 # The Repository

 - This repository is an introduction to who I am as a person.
-Where I share some brief information about myself, tell you what I'm passionate about, show some photos of my family, mention my future goals, and leave a contact page.
+Where I share some brief information about myself, tell you what I'm passionate about, show some photos of my family/life, mention my future goals, and leave a contact page.

 - I wanted to create a Responsive Portfolio Website using Bootstrap v4.5, html, and some css that allows the user to learn about and/or contact me.
 While the webpage also retains it's function and displays properly regardless of the size or kind of web browser that's being used.

 # User Story

-- Anyone viewing my website will be able to read about me, see some pictures of my life, and gain some insight into who I am and where I want to go from here!
+- Anyone viewing my website will be able to read about me and gain some insight into who I am and where I want to go from here!
 The user should be able to easily navigate between three pages, the 'About Me,' 'Photo Gallery,' and ' Contact Page.'
 This portfolio will hopefully assist in the task of introducing myself, meet other like minded people, and share what I can while learning more about them.

 # Responsive Portfolio